 We are dedicated to protecting public workers!

-If your basic rights as a public employee have been violated, we can represent
+If your basic rights as a public employee have been violated, our San Francisco

-you to the fullest extent!
-We can investigate possible grievances, determine
+employment lawyers can represent you to the fullest extent!
+We can investigate

 retaliated against for standing up for yourself.